texcoffier/fyhooks/README.md

 Legend:

-   * Cylinder: a file, each one define a functionality.
+   * Cylinder: a file, each one defines a functionality.

    * Rectangle: an event type